The article was updated on July 10, 2025.

 Final thoughts

-The good news is you can build an app that integrates several monetization strategies.
-For example, the freelancing platform Upwork makes money from selling and transaction fees, sponsored features, in-app advertising, and subscriptions.
+The good news is you can build an app that integrates several monetization strategies to maximize your revenue potential.

 Thinking about building an app?
 At Eastern Peak we can guide you through the intricacies of the product ideation stage and help you choose a viable monetization plan.
 Contact us now for a free consultation!